Sirimavo Bandaranaike: Party Leader (1977–1988)

+Although she had been stripped of her civic rights, Bandaranaike was permitted to lead the opposition campaign against the referendum.
+She addressed several meetings each day and drew large crowds, while a broad coalition of opposition parties, including Tamil and communist parties, joined the campaign despite their differing political positions.

 In 1983 insurgent Tamils ambushed an army patrol, killing thirteen soldiers.
 Retaliatory violence by Sinhalese mobs sparked riots against non-insurgent Tamils and their property throughout the country, later referred to as Black July.

 Jayewardene's move towards free markets and a focus on economic growth hurt Tamil farmers in the north by removing trade protections.
 Similarly, the policies negatively impacted not only southern Sinhalese businesses facing competition from Indian markets, but also the urban poor, whose food subsidies were greatly reduced.
 Massive government spending for economic development created budget deficits and inflation, alarming the World Bank and International Monetary Fund administrators.
 In turn, donor agencies reduced aid to persuade the government to control spending.
-Acceleration of the Mahaweli Development programme increased employment and stabilised the food supply, also reducing dependence on foreign energy supplies with the completion of four hydropower-generating facilities.
+Acceleration of the Mahaweli Development programme which began under Bandaranaike's first term, increased employment and stabilised the food supply, also reducing dependence on foreign energy supplies with the completion of four hydropower-generating facilities.

 The focus on building the economy and infrastructure failed to address social issues.
 For example, the rural housing initiative – which built some 100,000 new homes by 1984 – polarised communities because housing was distributed by political alliance rather than need.
 Privatization of industry, after 1982, created significant gaps between the rich and poor and inflation returned, making goods hard to procure and lowering the standard of living.

-In January 1986, Bandaranaike's civil rights were restored by a presidential decree issued by Jayewardene.
-The conflict between the government and the separatists, which had escalated since 1983, morphed into a Civil War by 1987.

-Jayewardene showed little sympathy for the issues of concern to the Tamils and instead blamed the unrest on left-wing factions plotting a government overthrow.
-Breakdowns in negotiations with the rebels eventually led Jayewardene to authorise the intervention of the Indian Government.
-Signed in 1987, The Indo-Sri Lanka Accord laid out terms of the truce between the Sri Lankan Government and the rebels, authorising the Indian Peace Keeping Force to occupy the country in an attempt to promote disarmament.